jr0senblum/jc/README.md

       114,115,105,111,110,32,49,46,48,125,41>>

-The server will respond to a CONNECT command with either an error or the encode version of {:version 1.0}
+The server will respond to a CONNECT command with either an error or the encoded version of {:version 1.0}

     <<13:8, {:version 1.0}/binary>> =
     <<13,123,118,101,114,115,105,111,110,32,49,46,48,125>>

-COMMAND messages consist of an 8 bytes prefix  followed by the command.
+COMMAND messages consist of an 8-byte prefix followed by the command.

-NOTICE THAT KEYWORDS IN EDN will be convereted to atoms for erlang.
-Thus, Module and Function names must be Edn keywords.
-The form of a command message must be an Edn list with keywords specifying the desired Module and function, as in: (:module, :fn (args))
+NOTICE THAT KEYWORDS IN EDN will be convereted to Erlang atoms.
+Thus, Module and Function names (as with all atoms) must be Edn keywords.
+The form of a COMMAND message must be an Edn list with keywords specifying the desired Module and Function followed by a list of arguments, as in: (:module, :fn (args))

     (:jc :put (:evs 1 "a string value"))